 - Qualified students and alumni will submit their resumes and other application requirements for your review through Handshake and/or preferred external applicant tracking system.
 When you have selected your primary list of candidates, the Career Development team will notify them to select timeslots via Handshake.
 You may also elect to host "open interviews" where candidates are not pre-selected and automatically have access to select an interview time.
 An applicant packet with a schedule and applicant information will be made available to you prior to your interviews.

-Griff Fair, our annual career and internship fair, is Canisius College's flagship recruiting event.
+Griff Fair, our annual career and internship fair, is Canisius University's flagship recruiting event.
 Open to all majors and class years, Griff Fair provides your organization the opportunity to network and share information regarding upcoming jobs, internships and programs with our students.
-Griff Fair 2022 will be held on campus on Thursday, March 31, 2022 from 2:00 p.m. to 4:30 p.m. in Science Hall.
-To register for Griff Fair, please click here.

 Employment professionals will maintain equal employment opportunity (EEO) compliance and follow affirmative action principles in recruiting activities in a manner that includes the following: